 Why content is important

-93% of online experiences start at a search engine.
-The reason we start at a search engine is we are looking for answers and the easiest way to get these is to ask our favourite search engine.
-These questions can be simple answer that’s obtained from a single place, such as when the next series of Stranger Things starts on Netflix.
-Or more complex, like looking for services or products, where multiple results will need to be examined.
+93% of online experiences start with a search engine.
+The reason we start with a search engine is we are looking for answers and the easiest way to get these is to ask our favourite search engine.
+Questions can be as simple as obtaining an answer from a single source, such as when the next series of Stranger Things starts on Netflix.
+Or they can be more complex, like when searching for services or products, where multiple results will need to be examined.

-So when search engines return these results, it wants to show the most relevant ones that will satisfy the searchers intent.
+So when a search engine returns these results, it wants to show the most relevant ones that will satisfy the searchers intent.
 There are a number of different elements that make up what’s relevant, but one of the biggest and most important, is content.

 Without content, how would anyone know what you do.
 How would you demonstrate your expertise and show you have to offer?

 The content on your website is where you educate and explain what you do.
 This content is what will persuade (or not) the reader to take action.
 It needs to build trust and demonstrate the value of your company.
 This can then lead to someone taking an action such as purchasing a product, contacting about your services or signing up for a trial.